Chasa bon-puri: Ritual uses

-This song was sung when replanting rice shoots in the ground.
-This song admits 'Gangrim Doryeong' and 'Yi Myeongseoni' as two reaper gods.
-(Other Iseung Chasa are 'Yi Deokchun' and Yi Sammani'.
-The latter is said to protect from snake bites.)

 Features

 Not like any other narrative, Chasa Bonpuri mentions a variety of references to the origins of the rite.
 In the Chasa Bonpuri, Gangnim who goes the underworld is particularly important, and through his journey, it depicts the paths of the underworld that existed only in imagination.
 Chasa Bonpuri is explaining why human death has become disorder in relation to the origin of death, and focusing the role of the authority or ability of the reapers, such as Gangnim.

 Comparisons with other myths

 The Chasa Bonpuli bears the most similarity to the Jimgajegut myth, recited in the northernmost Hamgyeong Province.
 In the Jimgajegut myth, a man named Son goes to the Underworld to find the reasons for the mysterious death of the three triplets of Jimgaje.
 Although they are from the respective north and south of the country, the Jimgajegut's plot is almost identical to the Chasa Bonpuli.